sowmyadhanakarthick/Asset-Tracker/README.md

+# AI-Assisted React Portfolio Project

 # Asset Tracker Mobile App

+Built using AI code generation tools as part of my exploration into prompt engineering and AI-assisted development workflows.

+I provided structured prompts, iteratively refined requirements, and validated outputs to guide the AI in producing production-quality React code.

+Learned to balance AI-generated scaffolding with manual enhancements, ensuring code quality, performance, and clean UI/UX.

+Demonstrates my ability to leverage AI tools effectively while still applying senior-level frontend expertise in reviewing, debugging, and refining the generated code.

 A React Native mobile application for tracking precious assets like gold, silver, diamond, and platinum ornaments.